LukePappa/Ourism/synthesis.md

 All things present at the inception of the universe are subject to timelines wherein they come to recognize Divine Love as the only reality.
-God is known to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.
+Such clarity of perception may come to one who knowns not to impose misery upon oneself.